stv707/dp203-mct-set/readme.md

 # DP-203: Azure Data Engineer

-1. This is a modified version of DP-203 with custom scripts to generate the Labs.
+1. This is a modified version of DP-203 with custom scripts to generate the Labs/Demo.

 2. This repository contains instructions and assets for hands-on exercises in the Microsoft Official Courseware to support the [Microsoft Certified: Azure Data Engineer Associate](https://learn.microsoft.com/certifications/azure-data-engineer/) certification.